rodolforuizmorales/content-ops-starter/content/pages/index.md

 sections:
   - type: GenericSection
     title:
-      text: 'Empowering communities through free, high-quality sofware'
+      text: 'empowering communities through free, high-quality sofware'
       color: text-dark
       type: TitleBlock
-    subtitle: Subtitle goes here
+    subtitle: seeb development
     text: >
-      A Netlify Create website is a git repo that you own.
-Every code commit is instantly reflected in the visual editor and since every visual edit is a git commit, git workflows and collaboration just work.
+      Seeb Development is an indie startup founded with a passion for using technology to make a difference in the lives of those who need it most.
+      With over two years of experience, we’ve dedicated ourselves to developing free, high-quality applications that cater to the needs of underprivileged communities in Latin America and beyond.
     actions:
       - label: Get started
         altText: ''